AstroJacobLi/smplotlib/README.md

 ```python
 import smplotlib
 ```
 Then just use `matplotlib.pyplot` as usual.
+The package automatically applies the SuperMongo style, including the authentic color cycle (Standard X11 colors) and the classic `jet` colormap.

 For a quick start, you can use `smplotlib.demo_plot()` to generate a figure with the default settings.
+We also provide demo scripts in `src/smplotlib/demo.py` and `src/smplotlib/demo_astro.py` which generate the figures below.

-This figure is inspired by the two-phase ISM figure in Prof. Bruce Draine's [book](https://www.astro.princeton.edu/~draine/book/index.html), but the cooling curve doesn't correspond to the actual CR rates and ISRF.
+The left figure is inspired by the two-phase ISM figure in Prof. Bruce Draine's [book](https://www.astro.princeton.edu/~draine/book/index.html), but the cooling curve doesn't correspond to the actual CR rates and ISRF.

 <p float="left">
   <img src="two_phase.png" height="240px" />